catsoften/The-Powder-Toy/Wiki/circuits/solving-method.md

 4. Diagonally adjacent pixels (any)
 ```

 This search order guarantees we hit most of the pixels in the skeleton while not skipping over nodes.
-We permeantly delete skeleton pixels as we traverse over them so other branches don't use them, the exception is pixels 1 px from a node, which may be traversed multiple times.
+We permanently delete skeleton pixels as we traverse over them so other branches don't use them, the exception is pixels 1 px from a node, which may be traversed multiple times.

-We first ignore pixels within 1 px of start node to avoid making circular loops around start, and force the algorithim to traverse further.
-But this skips over a pixel in artifical 1 px L shapes, so we traverse again.
+We first ignore pixels within 1 px of start node to avoid making circular loops around start, and force the algorithm to traverse further.
+But this skips over a pixel in artificial 1 px L shapes, so we traverse again.

 If we find an end node, we add the branch to a branch map, otherwise we add it to a map of floating branches.